Protection – CDN Cache

 • Enable/disable caching of the selected extension or group.

-WEDOS Protection Detailed CDN file caching settings access
+Detailed CDN file caching settings

-Detailed CDN file caching settings access
+Detailed CDN file caching settings

 The default list of cached extensions is: .png, .css, .jpg, .jpeg, .ico, .js, .webp, .gif, .svg, .woff2.